Fredrik Lindgren (speedway rider): Career

-In 2009, Lindgren topped the averages in the UK with a 10.43 average and only dropped 7 points at home all season.
+In 2009, Lindgren topped the averages in the UK with a 10.43 average and only dropped seven points at home all season.
 Wolverhampton went on to win the Elite League title.
 2010 saw him again back at Wolverhampton where his brother Ludvig also gained a place.
-Again he finished as the highest averaging rider in the Elite League and helped Wolves reach the title playoffs.
+He once again finished as the highest averaging rider in the Elite League and helped Wolves reach the title playoffs.

-During the 2015 Speedway World Cup, he was part of the Swedish team that won the world team title.
+During the 2015 Speedway World Cup, Lindgren was part of the Swedish team that won the world team title.
 He had previously finished runner-up twice (2005 & 2006) and third three times.
 In 2016, Lindgren won the Elite League with Wolves and also won the Elite League Riders' Championship at the end of the season.
 Lindgren's 2017 season for Wolves would be his last in the United Kingdom, bringing a 14 year spell to an end.
 He did however, win the Riders' Championship for the third time in 2017.

-In 2020, he finished third and won the bronze medal in the World Championship for the second time, the 2020 Speedway Grand Prix season saw him collect 117 points including winning the Gorzów Grand Prix.
+In 2020, Lindgren finished third and won the bronze medal in the World Championship for the second time, the 2020 Speedway Grand Prix season saw him collect 117 points including winning the Gorzów Grand Prix.

-In 2021, he rode for Västervik Speedway but was later diagnosed with Long COVID and was forced to end his season early.
-Despite the illness he managed to finish in fourth place during the 2021 Speedway Grand Prix.
+In 2021, Lindgren rode for Västervik Speedway but was later diagnosed with Long COVID and was forced to end his season early.
+Despite the illness, he managed to finish in fourth place during the 2021 Speedway Grand Prix.
 In 2022, Lindgren finished in fourth place again in the 2022 Speedway World Championship, after securing 103 points during the 2022 Speedway Grand Prix.

 In May 2023, Lindgren won the Speedway Grand Prix of Poland as part of the 2023 Speedway Grand Prix and then secured his third Swedish Individual Speedway Championship title in June.
 Later in 2023, he went on to claim his best career finish in a World Championship after winning the silver medal.

 In 2024, Lindgren returned to racing in Great Britain for the first time since 2017, when signing for the Birmingham Brummies in the SGB Premiership.
-He also won his fourth Swedish Individual Speedway Championship title and won his 7th career Grand Prix, when winning the Gorzów Grand Prix.
+He also won his fourth Swedish Individual Speedway Championship title and won his seventh career Grand Prix, when winning the Gorzów Grand Prix.
 Also in 2024, he helped Sweden secure a bronze medal at the 2024 Speedway of Nations in Manchester.

-Continuing the success he secured the bronze medal in the 2024 World Championship before helping Lublin win the Ekstraliga during the 2024 Polish speedway season.
-In 2025 he finished fourth in the World Championship and helped Västervik win the Elitserien.
+Continuing the success, Lindgren secured the bronze medal in the 2024 World Championship before helping Lublin win the Ekstraliga during the 2024 Polish speedway season.
+In 2025, he finished fourth in the World Championship and helped Västervik win the Elitserien.